Community Regeneration Funding

 • demonstrate local support and local benefit

-• all projects should demonstrate that they have taken account of environmental sustainability, such as transition to a low carbon economy or how to mitigate, adapt or build resilience to climate change and net zero ambitions
+• demonstrate that they have taken account of environmental sustainability, such as transition to a low carbon economy

-The broad objective of CRF is to support the themes of People, Place, Economy and Environment.
-The below is not an exhaustive list but will give an idea of the types of projects that may be funded under each of the themes.
+This is not a complete list but gives an idea of the types of projects that may be funded under each theme.

 People